martinmcconnell/fyp-doc/notes.md

 Solidity has a number of important features and characteristics that make it well-suited for writing smart contracts.
 It has support for various data types, including integers, booleans, and arrays, and it also has support for inheritance and contract abstractions.

 Smart contracts and Solidity are powerful tools for implementing and executing self-executing contracts on the Ethereum blockchain.
-They enable the creation of complex and decentralized applications that can automate a wide range of business processes and interactions.
+They enable the creation of complex and decentralised applications that can automate a wide range of business processes and interactions.

 # Methodology
 It is possible to create a scientific journal publication on the Ethereum blockchain using smart contracts in peer review.
 This would involve implementing a smart contract that allows researchers to submit their papers to the journal, and a peer review process that is managed and enforced by the contract.